vseryakov/backendjs/README.md

 ## Locations
 ## Messages
 ## Icons
+   The icons API provides ability to an account to store icons of different types.
+Each account keeps its own icons separate form other accounts, within the account icons can be separated by `prefix` which is just a name assigned to the icons set, for example to keep messages icons separate from albums, or use prefix for each separate album.
+Within the prefix icons can be assigned with unique id which can be any string.

 - `/icon/get/prefix`
 - `/icon/get/prefix/id`

-   Return icon for the current account in the given prefix, icons are kept on the local disk in the directory configured with images-dir parameter(default is images in the backend directory).
+   Return icon for the current account in the given prefix, icons are kept on the local disk in the directory configured by -api-images-dir parameter(default is images/ in the backend directory).
 Current account id is used to keep icons separate from other accounts.
 If `id` is used to specify any unique icon cerated with such id.

 - `/icon/put/prefix`